groue/GRMustache/Guides/delegate.md

 See?
 When you, GRMustache user, can provide your raw model data and have tag delegates do the formatting, users of the other implementations can still *prepare* their data and build a "ViewModel" that contains the values that should be rendered.
 Eventually both renderings are identical.

+### Funny Hooks

+Many objects of the [standard library](standard_library.md) are tag delegates.
+They are all built on top of public APIs, APIs that you can use, so check them out.
+For example:

+- GRMustacheHTMLEscapeFilter is quite simple: [GRMustacheHTMLLibrary.m](../src/classes/GRMustacheHTMLLibrary.m)
+- GRMustacheLocalizer is less simple: [GRMustacheLocalizer.m](../src/classes/GRMustacheLocalizer.m)

 Compatibility with other Mustache implementations
 -------------------------------------------------